-Personally, and on behalf of the Board, I would like to express my sincere thanks to our employees, business partners, customers and shareholders for their loyalty and continued support during this once in a lifetime social and economic challenge.
-It is only through the dedication and professionalism of our global teams and partners that we have remained profitable this year and are able to look ahead to 2021 with confidence.
+Personally, and on behalf of the Board, I would like to express my profound thanks to our staff, business partners, customers and shareholders for their unwavering support during the ongoing COVID-19 pandemic.
+Faced with significant macro-economic challenges, the commitment of our global workforce who have overcome considerable obstacles to ensure the business remained profitable this year is laudable, and we look forward to a constructive 2022.

-ANTHONY BRIAN TAYLOR Executive Chairman
+ANTHONY BRIAN TAYLOR

+Executive Chairman